Notice a bunny boom? Here are some reasons for the Seattle area’s recent rise in rabbits

 “I feel a little bit doomed, because there’s no place for them go to,” she said.
 The Seattle Humane Society can only take in four rabbits at a time at their Bellevue location, said Humane Society spokeswoman Bekah Sandy.

 What can residents do to curb the population?
 For one, don’t feed the rabbits, no matter which species.
 Owners who can’t care for their rabbits should contact an organization like the Humane Society or Special Bunny, who can work with them to find a new home.
-And anyone interested in getting a rabbit should do their research on the time and attention a rabbit requires, and consider re-homing one instead of adopting a baby from a store.
+And anyone interested in getting a rabbit should do research on the time and attention a rabbit requires, and consider re-homing one instead of adopting a baby from a store.

-The Humane Society, for example, has a 6-year-old female who was surrendered by someone who couldn’t care for her because of her busy school schedule.
+The Humane Society, for example, has a 6-year-old female who was surrendered by someone who couldn’t care for her because of the owner’s busy school schedule.
 She’s recovering from a bout of alopecia, but is healing well, and loves getting petted.

 “Her name is Thumper,” Sandy said.
 “She’s the cutest thing you’ve ever seen.”